royhobbstn/geojson-dijkstra/README.md

 # geojson-dijkstra
-A fast and flexible implementation of Dijkstra with GeoJSON support for NodeJS.
+A fast and flexible implementation of Dijkstra with [GeoJSON](http://geojson.org/) support for NodeJS.

 This repo is heavily indebted to the great [ngraph.path](https://github.com/anvaka/ngraph.path) library by [@anvaka](https://github.com/anvaka).
-I set out to make the fastest JavaScript [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) implementation, but couldn't come remotely close until adopting the object node model and queue used in ngraph.
+I set out to make the fastest JavaScript [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) implementation, but couldn't come remotely close until adapting the object node model and queue used in ngraph.
+If you can't find what you're looking for here, you might appreciate the additional options ngraph provides.

 ## Quickstart